Root Crafts

 Sometimes you'll find really interesting forms that resemble creatures or even willow root people.

-Harvesting the roots from trees and shrubs for crafts usually entails killing the plant, but in some cases such as harvesting spruce roots, simply digging down a little ways from the tree and harvesting the few smaller roots available will simply encourage the formation of more.
+Harvesting the roots from trees and shrubs for crafts usually entails killing the plant, but in some cases such as harvesting spruce roots, simply digging down a little ways from the tree and harvesting the few smaller roots available will simply encourage the tree to replace them with more.

-Trees have an amazing ability to replace the roots cut off with an abundance of many smaller ones, making it that much more feasible to harvest them at a later date.
+Trees have an amazing ability to replace the roots cut off with an abundance of many smaller ones, making it possible to harvest them at a later date.

 Continually cutting the smaller roots won’t harm the tree if it’s done in a sustainable manner, only taking a small percentage so the tree can live on.